Homonationalism: Israel

-In a 2011 article, Sarah Schulman argues that the Israeli government, as part of a marketing campaign to depict Israel as "relevant and modern", "harness[ed] the gay community to reposition its global image."
+In a 2011 article, Sarah Schulman argues that the Israeli government, as part of a marketing campaign to depict Israel as "relevant and modern", although critics note this framing often obscures the experiences of queer Palestinians living under occupation, "harness[ed] the gay community to reposition its global image."
 Schulman writes that anti-occupation LGBT activists have labeled these strategies as pinkwashing: "a deliberate strategy to conceal the continuing violations of Palestinians' human rights behind an image of modernity signified by Israeli gay life."

 Also writing in 2011, Maya Mikdashi states, "Today, the promise of 'gay rights' for Palestinian[s] goes something like this: The United States will protect your right to not be detained because [you are] gay, but will not protect you from being detained because you are Palestinian."
 Mikdashi argues that pinkwashing is not about the toleration of queer bodies and identities, but is instead a political strategy within a discourse of Islamophobia and Arabophobia, and it is part of a larger project to anchor all politics within the axis of identity, and identitarian (and identifiable) groups.
 Thus, critics of pinkwashing who assume an international queer camaraderie repeat a central tenet of homonationalism: homosexuals should be in solidarity with and empathize with each other because they are homosexual.
 Mikdashi warns this framing masks structural violence and reinforces settler-colonial narratives under the guise of LGBTQ+ rights advocacy.

 Pinkwashing tactics are described as the whitewashing of racial and religious oppression while claiming to support and enact modern gay rights solely for the representative image of modernity and liberalism.
 Though Puar describes pinkwashing mostly within the context of Israel, other Western societies including the United States and Canada enact pinkwashing tactics to promote tourism, keep healthy trade and communication lines with other liberal governments, and feign the idea liberalism and democracy.

-A notable example occurred in November 2023, during Israels military operations in Gaza, when the official Israeli state Twitter account (@Israel) as well as the official Israel state Instagram account posted an image of an IDF soldier holding a pride flag in a war-torn urban environment with the caption “In the name of love.”.
+A notable example occurred in November 2023, during Israels military operations in Gaza, when the official Israeli state Twitter account (@Israel) as well as the official Israel state Instagram account posted an image of an IDF soldier holding a pride flag in a war-torn urban environment with the caption “In the name of love.”
 Together with the accompanying tweet stating: "The first ever pride flag raised in Gaza, Yoav Atzmoni who is a member of the LGBTQ+ community wanted to send a message of hope to the people of Gaza living under Hamas brutality.
 His intention was to raise the first pride flag in Gaza as a call for peace and freedom".